bbe2/portfolio/README.md

 • A passionate instructor of practice-oriented learning.
 • Connect with students and deliver curriculums with pace, agility, and activities they love.
 • Adept curriculum builder excelling at skilling materials to suit department and student characteristics.
-• Forward thinking!
-Curriculum includes learner preparedness in AI Megalosauruses like Google Cloud.
+• My curriculum strategy prepares students by training them in an AI Megalosaurus like Google Cloud.

 =========
 => NEW November 2022 - course accepted !